open-atmos/PySDM/paper/paper.md

         )
 ```

-Below is a code snippet demonstrating how to create an aerosol object with defined physiochemical properties and use it to initialize a simulation.
-The `aerosol` is used to calculate the total number of superdroplets given a prescribed number per mode and then create the builder object.
+Below is a code snippet demonstrating how to create an aerosol object with defined physiochemical
+  properties and use it to initialize a simulation.
+The `aerosol` is used to calculate the total number of superdroplets given a prescribed number per
+  mode and then create the builder object.
 The aerosol modes are iterated through to extract `kappa` and define the `kappa times dry volume` attribute.
+The choice of `kappa times dry volume` as particle extensive attribute ensures that, upon coalescence,
+  the hygroscopicity parameter kappa of a resultant super-particle is the volume-weighted average of the hygroscopicity
+  of the coalescing super-particles.
-This `kappa times dry volume` is used because it is an extensive attribute of the superdroplets: the hygroscopicity of a particle is the volume-weighted average of the hygroscopicity of its individual components.
-Finally, before the simulation is run, the wet radii must be equilibrated based on the `kappa times dry volume`.
+Finally, before a simulation is run, the wet radii must be equilibrated with ambient water vapour saturation
+  based on the `kappa times dry volume`.

 ```python
 import numpy as np